ethereum/consensus-specs/specs/_features/eip6914/beacon-chain.md

-# Reuse indices -- The Beacon Chain
+EIP-6914 -- The Beacon Chain

 ## Table of contents